kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 The same IBM mainframe also understood [Fortran](https://en.wikipedia.org/wiki/Fortran), so that was my second language.
 The Department of Theoretical Physics owned the second computer of the whole university, a [Zuse Z25](https://en.wikipedia.org/wiki/Z25_(computer)), which was fed with telex ticker tape.
 Here I learned my first and only machine language.

 My next encounter with computers was in the 80s, when personal computers hit the market.
 I was in sales and services then.
 10 years later, I developed a professional program for windows with VC++ which was later rewritten in Delphi.
 At the end of the 90s, the Internet, PHP and MySQL were hot.
-But still there was next to no communication online except for mailing lists.
+But still there was next to no communication online except for mailing lists, at least.

 Even in the new century, the invention of `git`, `github` and `stackoverflow` changed the game considerably again.
 The whole open source movement is something nobody could have ever dreamed of.
 But it is reality.
 Amazing.